3 Ways To Prepare for Injury: Where To Get a First Aid Kit

 You don’t want your kit to let you down when you need it the most.
 Whether you’re buying a personal kit or an industrial one, source your kit from a reputable supplier.

-3. Keep Your First Aid Kit Handy
+3. Keep Your Kit Handy

 One of the most common first aid mistakes is failing to keep your first aid kit handy.
 Many first aid kits get pushed to the back of the cupboard or another inaccessible location.
 This makes them hard to find and get to in an emergency.